calvinchengcc/Snake/README.md

 - Arrow keys to move
 - 'P' or 'Q' to pause the game
 - '[' and ']' to increase/decrease the speed of the snake
-- 'W' to toggle walls (up to a certain length)
+- 'W' to toggle walls (up to a certain point)
 - 'Enter' to increase snake length